 The Biggest Loser

-The students were talking the other day about a television play called “The Biggest Loser.”
-We don’t get very good reception in Hell, so I’m not sure what’s been lost, but it reminds me of a parable about our gifts.
+The students were talking about a television play called “The Biggest Loser.”
+Our signal reception is a bit inconsistent in Hell, so I’m not sure what’s been lost, but it reminds me of a parable.

 Leave a Reply